About Neal’s Lodges

 John and Mary Tom (Neal) Buchanan took over the running of the camp in the 1970’s during which time the number of cabins grew to 61.
 Tubing, hayrides, and horse rides added to the summer attractions.

-Neal's Lodges was then run by Mary Anna and Rodger Roosa and John and Carol Graves.
+Neal’s Lodges was then run by Mary Anna and Rodger Roosa and John and Carol Graves.
 Mary Anna and John are two of the nine Neal grandchildren.
-Today, Neal's is operated by a new family intent on keeping the tradition alive.
-Cody & Yvonne Davenport have brought back the feel of the early days music by offering music and family friendly dances at "Joe Jimmy's" .
-Horseback rides and Hay Rides were added in 2012 at the Neal Ranch just over a mile from the Frio.
+Today, Neal’s is operated by a new family intent on keeping the tradition alive.
+Cody & Yvonne Davenport have brought back the feel of the early days music by offering music and family friendly dances at “Joe Jimmy’s”.
+Hayrides were added in 2012, then upgraded to “Wildlife Hayrides” in 2016 with the expansion of the exotic animal population at the Neal Ranch.

 Newcomers arrive from all over the United States to visit Concan now in order to view the rare birds which nest in the area.
 Clinics in china painting are held yearly in the Spring.
 Hunters stay in the cabins and roam the hills during Fall and Winter looking for white-tailed deer, wild turkeys, and feral hogs.
 Fall foliage tours also find their way to Concan.
 Though progress may now surround Neal’s, the cabins and quaint dining room at Neal’s remain as rustic as in the early days.
 “Life in the olden days” can still be found for one’s family.
 Neal’s is truly an historic destination for generations to come.